Design ME’s Guide To Using Google's "People Also Search For" Feature

 Another crucial advantage of Ahrefs is the insights provided for competitive research.
 Ahrefs makes it possible to see the keywords your competitors use.
 Simultaneously, Ahref’s “content gap” feature lets you compare keywords with your rivals, opening your eyes to potential loopholes and missed opportunities.

 Plus, Ahref sends emails notifying you about your competition’s progress with keywords.
 This incredible tool is also known for its backlinks strength, vastly outperforming similar tech in this department.
 Backlinks are key for SEO success and one of many reasons to consider this tool.
+They also have Ahrefs extension Opera and in Google chrome.

 Here’s how you can use Ahrefs for “people also search for” keywords: